|HEAD FOOTBALL COACH

 - Salary: $550,000

-- Russell is in his fifth year, serving as the director of strength and conditioning for Auburn football
+- Russell is in his sixth year, serving as the director of strength and conditioning for Auburn football

 - Russell held a similar position on Malzahn’s staff at Arkansas State, where he served as director of athletic performance during the 2012 season